Trump says 'get out and vote for Roy Moore' at Pensacola rally

 "We cannot afford ... to lose a seat in the very, very close United States Senate," Trump said.
 "We need somebody in that Senate seat who will vote for our 'Make America Great Again' agenda … So get out and vote for Roy Moore.
 Do it.
 Do it."

-Trump also repeated past criticisms of Moore's Democratic opponent, Doug Jones.
+Trump reiterated past criticisms of Moore's Democratic opponent, Doug Jones.

 "We can’t afford to have a liberal Democrat who is completely controlled by Nancy Pelosi and Chuck Schumer," the president said.
 "His name is Jones and he’s their total puppet and everybody knows it."